MATERIAL REQUEST / FAQ

 Deisseroth Lab/Optogenetics Innovation Lab

-Students and Postdocs: For DNA requests, please ask your PI to send an email to Dr. Karl Deisseroth and Charu Ramakrishnan (firstname.lastname@example.org, email@example.com) describing the materials you need.
+Students, postdocs, lab managers, researchers: For all Deisseroth Lab generated materials, including MTAs for vector cores, please ask your PI to send an email to Dr. Karl Deisseroth and Charu Ramakrishnan (firstname.lastname@example.org, email@example.com) describing the materials you need.

 FAQ for ordering materials from the Deisseroth Lab

 - Virus (in some cases) in a collaborative mode

 - MTAs for all the following vector cores: